Asymptotic characterisation of localised defect modes: Su-Schrieffer-Heeger and related models: Introduction

-The example we will use repeatedly to demonstrate our method will be a version of the Su-Schrieffer-Heeger model \cite{su1979solitons, hasan2010colloquium}.
-Arising in the study of electron localisation in polymers, the Su-Schrieffer-Heeger model (often abbreviated to `SSH') is commonly referred to as the simplest periodic structure with non-trivial topology and has led to many subsequent studies in settings including acoustics \cite{zheng2019observation}, photonics \cite{xie2018second}, elastic plates \cite{chaplain2020topological} and mechanical systems \cite{huber2016topological}.
+The examples we will use to demonstrate our method will be versions of the Su-Schrieffer-Heeger model \cite{su1979solitons, hasan2010colloquium}.
+Arising in the study of electron localisation in polymers, the Su-Schrieffer-Heeger model (often abbreviated to `SSH') is commonly cited as the simplest periodic structure with non-trivial topology and has led to many subsequent studies in settings including acoustics \cite{zheng2019observation}, photonics \cite{xie2018second}, elastic plates \cite{chaplain2020topological} and mechanical systems \cite{huber2016topological}.
 Much of this work has studied Hamiltonians under tight-binding approximations, but there have also been attempts to reconcile this theory in analogous differential systems.
 A spectral analysis of a three-dimensional Helmholtz formulation of this problem was conducted in \cite{ammari2020robust, ammari2020topologically} using boundary integral analysis, including showing the robustness of the eigenfrequency of the localised eigenmode.
-Here, we build on this work by quantifying the rate at which the localised eigenmode decays away from the defect.
+Here, we study one-dimensional versions of these problems and are able to extend the theory in this case, particularly by quantifying the rate at which the localised eigenmode decays away from the defect.